 Getting involved locally – as local representatives, councillors have responsibilities towards their constituents and local organisations.
 These responsibilities and duties often depend on what the councillor wants to achieve and how much time is available.

-Harden Parish Council
+Harden Village Council

 The members of the Council elect annually a Chairman, currently Gerwyn Bryan, and a Vice Chairman, currently Kay Kirkham.

 Dealing with planning applications is an important part of the work of the Council.
-The Parish Council is a consultee in the planning process; it does not make planning decisions as such, although views expressed by the Council are examined seriously by Bradford Council.
+The Village Council is a consultee in the planning process; it does not make planning decisions as such, although views expressed by the Council are examined seriously by Bradford Council.

 Individual Councillors can also undertake specific tasks in respect of part of the Council’s duties.
 For example, one Councillor leads on planning matters, others act as liaison with other groups, such as the Neighbourhood Services, Police and Parish Council Liaison group.
 This doesn’t necessarily mean that the co-opted member will take on extra duties, as the Council tries to match activities with particular interests, as well as taking account of time availability.
 By and large outside of the monthly meeting the time commitment to the role is not significant.

-Allotments – The Parish Council has been petitioned by residents with regard to allotment provision.
+Allotments – The Village Council has been petitioned by residents with regard to allotment provision.
 There are currently no allotments in Harden.
 An online survey suggested there is sustainable demand and we are developing an allotments project and investigating suitable sites.

 Communications & Consultation – The Council wishes to be as open as possible in all its dealings.
 In 2017 a new website was designed to provide open access to Council proceedings and to include social features and email notifications to residents.
 The site is being continually improved and developed.
 We also produce printed newsletters that are distributed to all households in Harden.
-The Council will undertake to consult as widely and effectively as possible on any major issue which arises, including arranging open meetings for Parishioners to directly express their views.
+The Council will undertake to consult as widely and effectively as possible on any major issue which arises, including arranging open meetings for residents to directly express their views.

-Community Organisations – The Council will work closely with community organisations for the benefit of the whole Parish.
+Community Organisations – The Council will work closely with community organisations for the benefit of the whole village.
 The establishment of a Small Grants Fund has enabled financial assistance to be given to a number of worthy causes.

 For any further enquiries or questions please contact the Chairman, Gerwyn Bryan or the Clerk, Ken Eastwood, or any member of the Council.
 Contact details for members are here and the Clerk’s can be found on the contact page.